kevL/yata/ReadMe.txt

 - Redo : Ctrl+y

 - Find      : Ctrl+f (focuses the Search box)
-- Find next : F3
+- Find next : F3 (key Shift to find previous)

 - Goto             : Ctrl+g (focuses the Goto box)
-- Goto loadchanged : Ctrl+n (see Appendix A: note on Load)
+- Goto loadchanged : Ctrl+n (key Shift to goto previous.
+See Appendix A: note on Load)

 - Copy cell   : Ctrl+c (copies a single cell if only 1 cell is selected)
 - Paste cell  : Ctrl+v (pastes a single cell if only 1 cell is selected)